 Instructions

-- Stir in rolled oats and chocolate chips by hand.
+- Fold in the rolled oats and chocolate chips by hand.1.5 cups rolled oats, ½ cup dark chocolate chips

 - If the batter seems too thick or too runny adjust by adding ½ tablespoons of milk or 1 tablespoon flour at a time until right consistency is achieved.